I have a domain, now what?

 So, you’ve registered your first domain name.
 Fantastic!
 Now you are one step closer to building your brand and promoting your skills or products and services online.
 Whether you’re a freelancer who wants to showcase your portfolio online or a small business looking to sell more on the web, getting your site live is not as complicated or as time-consuming as you may think.

-Now, you may be asking yourself: “I have a domain name, what next?”
+Now, you may be asking yourself: “I have a domain name, now what?”.
 Where do you go from here?
 Getting your new website up and running is fairly easy, especially if you’re using tools that do all the hard work for you.

 In this post, we’ll walk you through all the steps you need to follow to build your site from the ground up quickly and hassle-free.